Snow day - your employee and travel rights

 What if I need to drive somewhere?
 Make sure you check local travel advice before you travel and plan your route accordingly.

-Ideally if bad weather is forecast you'll be able to avoid travelling, but during winter it's always wise to ensure your car is fully prepared, such as having at least a 3mm tyre tread and stocking up on anti-freeze.
-See our Motoring MoneySaving guide for more information.
+Ideally if bad weather is forecast you'll be able to avoid travelling, but during winter it's always wise to ensure your car is fully prepared, such as checking you have at least a 3mm tread on your tyres and stocking up on anti-freeze.
+See our Motoring MoneySaving guide for more info.

 Get Our Free Money Tips Email!